flaxton/greenvillechorale-google-workspace/README.md

 Now select "Save as Google ..." where "..." is the type of file - Docs, Sheets, Slides, etc.

-Close the file.
+Close the file by closing the tab.
+Your changes are already saved 😃

-Delete the original Microsoft Office file on Google Workspace, so only the Google Workspace version remains.
+In Google Drive, delete the original Microsoft Office file on Google Workspace, by right-clicking and selecing "Remove", so only the Google Workspace version remains.

+*(Deleted documents are moved to the Trash, and can be recovered.
+After a time, the Trash is automatically emptied)*

 Congratulations!
 You've converted the Office format to Google Workspace format, making it much easier to work with going forward 👍